PedestrianDynamics/PedestrianDynamics.github.io/content/notes/dakota-calibration/index.md

 The [Hermes bottleneck experiment](https://ped.fz-juelich.de/db/doku.php?id=hermes_bottleneck) was run in May 2009 in Hall 2 of the Düsseldorf fairground with about 350 participants (Seyfried et al. 2009; Liao et al. 2014).
 The bottleneck was built from boards higher than two metres, 1 m long, and its width was varied from 2.4 to 5.0 m in five runs.
 Participants waited in a semicircular holding area of radius 8.6 m directly in front of the bottleneck, which puts the initial density at three persons per square metre, and walked through on command.
 The free walking speed of 42 participants was measured separately: 1.55 m/s with a spread of 0.18 m/s.

 The trajectories are open data with a DOI.
-Since 2024 they come as HDF5 files that carry the geometry along, so PedPy loads both with one call each:
+Since 2024 they come as HDF5 files that carry a geometry along, so PedPy loads both with one call each.
+One caveat, found only by reading the paper next to the file: the polygon in the archive is a 12 m box around the camera window with the wall blocks cut off at its edges, and three of its five gaps are 0.1 m narrower than the run's stated width.
+The simulation therefore takes the gap width from the run parameter and the corridor and holding area from the paper.
+A corrected polygon for each run is in the repository.

 ```python
 import pedpy, pathlib